vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 WHERE name LIKE 'DataC_mp';
 ```

-matches companies like `'DataCamp'`, `'DataComp'`, and so on:

-You can also use the `NOT LIKE' operator to find records that **don't** match the pattern you specify.
+You can also use the `NOT LIKE' operator to find records that *don't* match the pattern you specify.

 Got it?
 Let's practice!